-By having a single person in your company in charge of that, I think that is showing a lot of respect and appreciation for these very important people.
-If you just do those two things alone without buying any fancy software, you’ll get a lot more of this very valuable advocacy for your company and it could be quite transformational.
-Then, maybe you’ll be ready to have a really scaled up advocacy program, and that’s what we do at Influitive.
+By having a single person in your company in charge of that, I think that shows a lot of respect and appreciation for these very important people.
+If you just do those two things alone without buying any fancy software, you’ll get a lot more of this very valuable advocacy for your company, and it could be quite transformational.
+Then, maybe you’ll be ready to have a really scaled-up advocacy program, and that’s what we do at Influitive.

 Mark: Maybe something about the future?
 Often a good one is to bring out the crystal ball and see what we see in the future of marketing and that sort of thing.

 What do you see in the future for B2B marketing or selling macro trends?

 Mark: Something that I’ve alluded to in this conversation was around the “whys” of customer experience, and the role marketing will have played in customer experience.
 One of the things you’ll notice, some of the best companies we have, particularly in the west, are obsessed with customer experience.

 I think you have more buyers inundated with emails and websites and all sorts of stuff.
 Marketers will need to have some control over the customer experience in the future because that is going to be the main source of where their best leads are going to come from and their ability to convert those leads.